0102383/Vison-Project/README.md

 ## ✨ Core Features

-* 🔐 **Secure Authentication Gateway:** Robust login system requiring a registered email and security key, with a dedicated system override (password reset) and a secured Admin Vault.
+* 🔐 **Secure Authentication Gateway:** Robust login system requiring a registered email and security key, with a dedicated system override.
 * 🧠 **Multi-Modal AI Engine:** Powered by Groq's lightning-fast inference using `llama-3.3-70b-versatile` for deep reasoning and `llama-3.2-11b-vision-preview` for analyzing uploaded images of complex equations or diagrams.
 * 📈 **Evolution Tracking & PDF Reports:** The system tracks user interactions to calculate an "Academic Power Level" and analyzes emotional/learning blocks.
 Admins can generate and download comprehensive PDF Evolution Reports.
 * 🔬 **Scientific Calculator & Real-Time Graphing:** A built-in scientific calculator supporting advanced trigonometry (`sin`, `cos`, `tan`), logarithms, and constants.
 Users can also type "plot [equation]" in the chat to generate dynamic matplotlib graphs.